 Building on the legacy

-The Museum's plan to suspend the blue whale from the ceiling of Hintze Hall would certainly have appealed to Owen, who put great emphasis on displaying the marvels of nature in the grandest of settings.
+The blue whale suspended from the ceiling of Hintze Hall would certainly have appealed to Owen, who put great emphasis on displaying the marvels of nature in the grandest of settings.